DeskproApps/harvest/SETUP.md

-My App Setup Instructions
+# Harvest Setup Instructions
-===

-TODO: Write setup instructions
+No Setup necessary, just install the app.